mjclemente/api-wrapper-template/README.md

 #### `author`
 *Name of the author of the wrapper.* - Your name should go here.
 It will appear in the copyright text within the wrapper component, as well as the project license.

-#### `quickStart`
+#### `package`
-*Do you want to quickStart the project?
-(After scaffolding, cd into project and start server [defaults to false])* - This is a convenience parameter for quickly diving into the project.
-If set to true, once the wrapper is scaffolded, the CommandBox CLI will cd into the new folder and start the embedded ColdFusion server (which defaults to ACF11).
+*Do you want to generate a box.json file, so this wrapper can be used and shared on ForgeBox? [defaults to false]* - If set to true, the arguments used to scaffold the API wrapper will also be used to populate a box.json file, so that you can distribute this package on ForgeBox Not sure what that means?
+I wrote a blog post about [publishing my first package to ForgeBox](https://blog.mattclemente.com/2018/02/20/publishing-my-first-package-to-forgebox.html); you can also check out the [official CommandBox docs on packages](https://commandbox.ortusbooks.com/package-management/creating-packages).

 ___